 The film had me writhing in pain as oil shot out of places at such a strong velocity that people were being shot up like rag dolls into steel equipment.

 The only thing in this film that truly got on my nerves was that at some points, the film decided that it needs to put white text on the screen to explain something that required no explanation whatsoever.

 In the beginning parts of the movie, you hear all the important characters go to the airport and take turns saying “I’m heading to Deepwater Horizon”.

 And then once they get to the oil rig everyone’s going to, the establishing shots are accompanied with the subtitles

 Oil Rig, out on the coast of (wherever)

 This kind of text almost always bothers me because it’s lazy, but the film frequently places them in areas where context is not even needed because the dialogue more than explained everything I needed to know.
 It was massively infuriating to see a movie be so condescending that it thinks it needs to explain things to me that were so obviously established.

 Deepwater Horizon is a surprisingly eventful movie that does not waste much of its time at all.
 It gives respect to its characters, its script, and its content and material.
 Because of this, I was able to become absorbed into the story.
-If for some reason, you are like me and thought the trailers made the story seem horrendous, place your doubts to the side and give Deepwater Horizon a shot, and I’m giving this movie an 8 out of 10.
+If for some reason, you are like me and thought the trailers made the story seem horrendous, place your doubts to the side and give Deepwater Horizon a shot.